verrazzano/docs/content/en/docs/guides/lift-and-shift.md

     The IP address is listed in the `EXTERNAL-IP` column.

-1. Add an Entry to `/etc/hosts` for the application hostname for the ingress gateway external IP.
+1. Add an entry to `/etc/hosts` for the application hostname for the ingress gateway external IP.

    Temporarily modify the `/etc/hosts` file (on Mac or Linux) or `c:\Windows\System32\Drivers\etc\hosts` file (on Windows 10),